Categories

 What is the National Day for Truth and Reconciliation?

-On Jul 20, 2021, the Government of Canada declared September 30 the National Day for Truth and Reconciliation, a federal statutory holiday in order to allow public servants the opportunity “to recognize and commemorate the legacy of residential schools.”
+On Jul 20, 2021, the Government of Canada declared September 30 the National Day for Truth and Reconciliation, a federal statutory holiday to allow public servants the opportunity “to recognize and commemorate the legacy of residential schools”.
 The declaration of this holiday is in response to Truth and Reconciliation Call to Action No. 80, calling for the creation of a statutory holiday “to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process”.

 Is Orange Shirt Day the Same as the National Day for Truth and Reconciliation?

-Since 2013, the Orange Shirt Society, a not-for-profit organization located in Williams Lake BC, has used Orange Shirt Day (September 30) as a day to recognize the ongoing harm that the residential school system has inflicted upon Indigenous communities.
+Since 2013, the Orange Shirt Society, a not-for-profit organization located in Williams Lake B.C., has used Orange Shirt Day (September 30) as a day to recognize the ongoing harm that the residential school system has inflicted upon Indigenous communities.
 The date was chosen because it represents the time of the year that children were taken from their homes and moved into residential schools.
-The orange shirt itself comes from a story told by Phyllis (Jack) Webstad, remembering her first day at a residential school, as a six-year-old, when a brand-new orange shirt given to her by her grandmother was taken from her by school administrators.
+The orange shirt itself comes from a story told by Phyllis (Jack) Webstad, remembering her first day at a residential school as a six-year-old, when a brand-new orange shirt given to her by her grandmother was taken from her by school administrators.

 Should My Museum Close on September 30?